Atlantic white-sided dolphin: Social behaviour

 Like all species of the dolphin family, Atlantic white-sided dolphins are very social animals, often traveling in large pods and displaying aerial behaviors as they travel.
 The pod's size can vary, from several dozen to several hundred individuals, though the average size is around 50.
 However, studies have shown there to be little familial relation between members of a group, appearing more as a social pod traveling for "safety in numbers".
 Researchers in different parts of their range have found that individuals were, mostly, unrelated to one another.
 Juveniles spend at least some time in separate social groups, away from their parents, prior to weaning.
 Atlantic white-sided dolphins jump and breach more frequently when in larger groups, as this behaviour might have a social context.
 They have a wide vocal repertoire which includes squeals, whistles, clicks and buzzes.
 It is suggested that vocalisation is used for communication as noise production increases during socialising.

-Despite being docile creatures, even known to interact with various species of cetacean in a nonviolent manner, most notably with the long-finned pilot whale (Globicephala melas), they have also been known to display violent behavior towards harbor porpoises, attacking them until they eventually succumb to their wounds (a similar behavior as observed in bottlenose dolphins).
+Despite being docile creatures, even known to interact with various species of cetacean in a nonviolent manner, most notably with the long-finned pilot whale (Globicephala melas), they have also been known to display violent behavior towards harbour porpoises, attacking them until they eventually succumb to their wounds (a similar behavior as observed in bottlenose dolphins).